Skip to content

 Architecture Overview

-Navi follows a pipeline architecture: Hooks → JSON → Poller → TUI.
+Navi follows a pipeline architecture: Hooks → JSON → Poller → TUI, with a PM engine layered on top for project-level intelligence.

 Claude Code Session (in tmux)